neuromatch/nmc-box/sitedata/markdown/how-to-run.md

 - Download Firebase authentication JSON file in the root of this repository.
 To download, you can go to Project settings on Firebase.
 Choose `Service accounts` > `Firebase Admin SDK` > `Generate new private key` in Python.
-- Adapt basic information in `sitedata/config.yml` for the page and `scripts/es_config.yml` for data to be indexed
+- Edit basic information in `sitedata/config.yml` for the page and `scripts/es_config.yml` for data to be indexed
-- See below for the instructions to set up Firebase authentication and Cloud Firestore.

-### Set up backend APIs
+### Set up backend

-Before running API, we have put the data, create embeddings (used for recommendation), and index them on ElasticSearch.
+We have to create embeddings and index talks to elastic search before running the web application.

 - First, put data in `sitedata/agenda/*.csv`
 - Change information in `scripts/es_config.yml` where you can put path to CSV files or Airtable ID